-- 1 Chain of custody certificate (CoC) is certification for processors and distributors.
-This is to ensure the traceability of MSC certified marine products and other products in the management of processing and distribution processes specified by MSC. - 2 The Fishery Improvement Program (FIP) is a project in which small fishermen finding it difficult to acquire MSC certification and market stakeholders cooperate and work together aiming for sustainable fishing under the goal of future MSC acquisition with MSC compliant fishing methods. - 3 The International Seafood Sustainability Foundation (ISSF) is an organization running under the aim of sustainable skipjack and yellowfin fishing.
+\1 Chain of custody certificate (CoC) is certification for processors and distributors.
+This is to ensure the traceability of MSC certified marine products and other products in the management of processing and distribution processes specified by MSC.

+\2 The Fishery Improvement Program (FIP) is a project in which small fishermen finding it difficult to acquire MSC certification and market stakeholders cooperate and work together aiming for sustainable fishing under the goal of future MSC acquisition with MSC compliant fishing methods.

+\3 The International Seafood Sustainability Foundation (ISSF) is an organization running under the aim of sustainable skipjack and yellowfin fishing.
 It was launched in response to an appeal by major canned tuna operators in 2009.

-■ Performance Data Related to Certification
+Performance Data Related to Certification

-Item FYE 2021 FYE 2022 FYE 2023 Target (FYE 2026) Fisheries Raw MSC and/or MSC/COC Quantity 2,600 tons 6,500 tons 7,500 tons 15,000 tons Materials Handled by ITOCHU COC Certified Fisheries Raw Materials Percentage of MSC/COC Certified Raw Materials 1.4% 4% 4% 8% Bonito Tuna for Canned Tuna ATI Fishing Line ATI Single Fishing Raw Material Quantity 18,800 tons 19,300 tons 13,000 tons 21,000 tons
+Item FYE 2022 FYE 2023 FYE 2024 Target (FYE 2026) Fisheries MSC and/or COC MSC/COC Quantity 6,500 tons 7,500 tons 10,000 tons 15,000 tons Raw Materials Handled by ITOCHU Certified Fisheries Raw Materials Percentage of MSC/ COC Certified Raw Materials 4% 4% 6% 8% Bonito Tuna for Canned Tuna ATI Fishing Line ATI Single Fishing Raw Material Quantity 19,300 tons 13,000 tons 13,700 tons 21,000 tons